Back To Search Results

 Mechanism of Action

-Triamcinolone falls under the corticosteroid drug class—specifically, it is a glucocorticoid.
-It exhibits anti-inflammatory and immunosuppressant activity via inhibiting the phospholipase A2 enzyme on the cell membrane phospholipid layer, thereby hindering the breakdown of leukocyte lysosomal membranes and preventing the formation of arachidonic acid.[6]
-It ultimately decreases the expression of cyclooxygenase (COX) and lipoxygenase (LOX) and thus prevents the biosynthesis of prostaglandins and leukotrienes, respectively.
+Triamcinolone is a glucocorticoid in the corticosteroid drug class.
+It exhibits anti-inflammatory and immunosuppressant activity via inhibiting the phospholipase A2 enzyme on the cell membrane phospholipid layer, thereby hindering the breakdown of leukocyte lysosomal membranes and preventing the formation of arachidonic acid.[7]
+It decreases the expression of cyclooxygenase (COX) and lipoxygenase (LOX) and thus prevents the biosynthesis of prostaglandins and leukotrienes, respectively.
 Corticosteroids manifest anti-inflammatory effects via inhibiting macrophage and leukocyte migration to the affected site by reversing vascular dilation and permeability.
 These actions lead to reduced edema, erythema, and pruritus.
-An important anti-inflammatory mechanism gets mediated by the inhibition of nuclear factor kappa-B (NF-kappa-B), which leads to decreased protein expression of interleukin-6 (IL-6), interleukin-8 (IL-8), monocyte chemoattractant protein-1 (MCP-1), and COX-2.[7][8]
+An important anti-inflammatory mechanism is mediated by the inhibition of nuclear factor kappa-B (NF-κB), which leads to decreased protein expression of interleukin-6 (IL-6), interleukin-8 (IL-8), monocyte chemoattractant protein-1 (MCP-1), and COX-2.[8][9]

-Triamcinolone metabolism is primarily hepatic, and elimination is via both renal and fecal pathways.
-The onset of action and duration of triamcinolone varies because it depends on the route of administration in the body.
-The medication has a rapid absorption rate in the body following oral intake.
-Triamcinolone has a half-life of between 18 to 36 hours, and peak triamcinolone concentrations occur within 1.5 to 2 hours following oral administration.
+• Oral: The medication has a rapid absorption rate following oral intake; oral ingestion results in 90% absorption.
+Triamcinolone has a half-life of 18 to 36 hours, and peak triamcinolone concentrations occur within 1.5 to 2 hours following oral administration.

 Administration